Sabres end 8-month stalemate by trading Jack Eichel to Vegas

 AP Hockey Writer

-The trade ends a stalemate between Eichel and Buffalo over how to repair his herniated disk, which has sidelined him since March.
+A nasty public eight-month feud reached its conclusion on Thursday when the Sabres traded Eichel to Vegas, ending a stalemate over how to treat his neck injury.
 The dispute revolved around the NHL’s collective bargaining agreement giving teams the final say over the treatment of injuries.

+The Sabres balked at Eichel having artificial disk replacement surgery because it had never been performed on an NHL player, and they instead recommended fusion surgery.

+Vegas general manager Kelly McCrimmon said Eichel has the go-ahead to have the procedure, which is expected to sideline him for four more months.

-Though Eichel remains sidelined, the Golden Knights addressed their biggest long-term need, landing a top-line center, by trading forward Alex Tuch, rookie center Peyton Krebs and two draft picks to the Sabres.
+The Golden Knights acquired Eichel to address their biggest long-term need, landing a top-line center, by trading forward Alex Tuch, rookie center Peyton Krebs and two draft picks to the Sabres.

-Eichel is expected to have the disk replacement surgery he preferred, though the recovery timetable means he’ll likely miss most, if not all, of the remainder of the season.
-The length of the dispute also essentially eliminates Eichel’s chance to represent the United States at the Winter Olympics, which will be held in Beijing in February.

-Sabres doctors favored Eichel having fusion surgery and opposed the disk replacement procedure because it has never been conducted on an NHL player.
+“The price was high for him obviously in terms of what we have sent to Buffalo, but at the same time for a player of this ilk, it should be high,” McCrimmon said.
+“For me, when you look at what an NHL contending team should look like, he’s really an important piece of that.”

+Sabres GM Kevyn Adams was relieved to have the Eichel trade finally behind him after spending much of his offseason attempting to negotiate a deal, speaking to all 31 NHL teams.
+He made the trade with Vegas because the team provided what he called the best package of young players and draft picks to spur Buffalo’s latest rebuilding plan.

 Eichel was the Sabres’ highest-paid player and is in the fourth year of an eight-year, $80 million contract.
 He topped 20 goals in each of his first five seasons and enjoyed a breakout year in 2019-20, when he had a career-best 36 goals in 68 games before the season was abruptly canceled due to the coronavirus pandemic.